Dexter-Huang/FastGPT-for-HPC/README_en.md

   <a href="./README_ja.md">日语</a>
 </p>

-FastGPT is a knowledge-based Q&A system built on the LLM, offers out-of-the-box data processing and model invocation capabilities, allows for workflow orchestration through Flow visualization!
+FastGPT is a knowledge-based Q&A system built on the LLM，offers out-of-the-box data processing and model invocation capabilities，allows for workflow orchestration through Flow visualization！

 </div>